DarkAnge1/lowc/README.md

 # Automated stress tests

 In order to start automated stress testing of the URL, passing of stressUrl is enough.
-This would trigger automatick click of the start button.
+This would trigger automatic click of the start button.

 Enjoy!